-1. Describe two ways in which the use of touch can support and facilitate self-regulation of the nervous system, and describe one way in which touch can be an interference or an intrusion in the process
+1. Describe two ways in which somatic interventions can support and facilitate self-regulation of the nervous system.

-3. Describe two of the major contributions of transpersonal psychology to the development of clinical protocols for KAP and psychedelic assisted psychotherapies
+2. Describe two of the major contributions of transpersonal psychology to the development of clinical protocols for KAP and psychedelic assisted psychotherapies.

-6. Describe the differences between integrative and disintegrative altered state experiences that patients may express in the transference
+3. Describe the differences between integrative and disintegrative altered state experiences that patients may express in the transference.

 Information on Continuing Education Credit for Health Professionals: